G-Core/product-documentation/documentation/cloud/networking/create-and-manage-a-subnetwork.md

 2\.
 Find the network where you want to rename a subnetwork and click its name to open it.

 3\.
-Click the three-dot icon next to the subnetwork you want to rename and then click Edit.
+Click the three-dot icon next to the subnetwork you want to rename and then click **Edit**.

 <img src="https://assets.gcore.pro/docs/cloud/networking/create-and-manage-a-subnetwork/rename-subnetwork.png" alt="Network settings with the highlighted edit button" width=80%>